Stefan142/asr-portfolio-tracker/README.md

     $dS_t = \mu S_t \, dt + \sigma S_t \, dW_t$
 4. In the Monte Carlo simulation I plot 20 realizations and I plot a few quantiles as well together with the history.
+5. I tried to cover edge cases as much as possible but w.r.t. to the deadline and my availability, I didn't cover **everything**.
 ---